gophergala2016/gophette/README.md

+# Repo moved

+The new repository locations is [this one](https://github.com/gonutz/gophette).

+After the contest was over, I created this fork and continued working on it.
+There is now a Windows version that does not need any external library to create a window and it uses DirectX so no extra DLLs have to be installed on the target Windows machine since all necessary DLLs are packaged since Windows XP.

+Besides the Windows version, bugs were fixed, so your opponent will now run correctly even after the level is reset.

 # Gophette's Great Adventure

 Gophette, the only female Gopher in the Gocave, was out for a walk in the forest when she heard a strange voice...